romainl/idiomatic-vimrc/README.md

 ## COLORS (WIP)

-- GVim and MacVim (GUI Vim) can display millions of colors.
+- GUI Vim (`gvim`, GVim, or the MacVim GUI) can display millions of colors.
-- CLI Vim is limited by the capabilities of your shell and terminal emulator.
+- TUI Vim (`vim` running in your terminal) is limited by the capabilities of your terminal emulator.
-- GUI-specific colorschemes can't be expected to work in CLI Vim.
+- GUI-specific colorschemes can't be expected to work in TUI Vim.
-- CLI-specific colorschemes can't be expected to work in GUI Vim.
+- TUI-specific colorschemes can't be expected to work in GUI Vim.
-- To determine if a pretty colorscheme is right for your environment, Look for `guibg` (means GUI support) and `ctermbg` (means CLI support).
+- To determine if a pretty colorscheme is right for your environment, Look for `guibg`/`guifg` (means GUI support) and `ctermbg`/`ctermfg` (means TUI support).